Show / Hide Table of Contents

 MatchedUrl

-A matched url in a Chat message.
+A matched URL in a Chat message.
 Chat apps can preview matched URLs.
-For more information, refer to Preview links.
+For more information, see Preview links.

 Media